Move better, reduce pain and train with freedom

 Workout 1 Mobility (Spine & Upper Body Release)

-This mobility workout focuses on improving spine and upper body flexibility through targeted stretches and movements that release tension from your back, shoulders, and chest.
-You'll hold stretches for 30-45 seconds each and work through movement patterns that improve your range of motion in areas that commonly get tight from daily activities like sitting at a desk or training.
-The session emphasizes controlled, gentle movements that help your spine move better in all directions while releasing muscle tension throughout your upper body.
+This mobility training focuses on improving the flexibility of the spine and upper body through targeted stretches and movements that relieve tension in your back, shoulders, and chest.
+You hold each stretch for 30-45 seconds and go through movement patterns that improve your range of motion in areas often stiffened by daily activities, such as sitting at a desk or exercising.
+The session emphasizes controlled, calm movements that help your spine move better in all directions while reducing muscle tension throughout the entire upper body.

 Cat Cow Stretch